-The Company's independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an integrated audit report dated February 22, 2018 in respect of the Company's consolidated financial statements as of December 31, 2017 and 2016 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2017.
-PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and the rules of the U.S. Securities and Exchange Commission and the PCAOB.
+The Company's independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an integrated audit report dated February 20, 2020 in respect of the Company's consolidated financial statements as of December 31, 2019 and 2018 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2019.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and within the meaning of the United States Securities Act of 1933, as amended, and the applicable rules and regulations thereunder adopted by the SEC.
+PricewaterhouseCoopers LLP is registered with the Public Company Accounting Oversight Board.